-When you are making your Thanksgiving turkey this year change things up and make this dry brine turkey recipe.
+When you are making your Thanksgiving turkey this year, change things up and make this dry brine turkey recipe.
 This brown sugar and salt dry brine turkey recipe is so easy to make.
 The result is a juicy roast turkey that is perfect for your holiday meal.
-This dry brine turkey recipe has been my go-to for many years and it comes out perfect everytime!
+This dry brine turkey recipe has been my go-to for many years, and it comes out perfect every time!

 Brown Sugar and Salt Dry Brine Turkey